The symplectic cohomology of magnetic cotangent bundles: Floer theory for dissipative Hamiltonians

 Note again that by definition if a given continuation datum is dissipative, so is any continuation datum which sufficiently close to it. \begin{thm} The statement of Theorem \ref{tmDissDaimEst} is true upon replacing the strongly dissipative Floer datum $(H,J)$ by a dissipative continuation datum $(\mathfrak{H},J)$ interpolating between a pair of strongly dissipative Floer data. \end{thm} \begin{proof} The only difference to the previous case is in the application of monotonicity.
 Namely, we only have monotonicity for points on $\partial K_i$.
-This is sufficient to obtain an a-priori estimate on the number of $\partial K_i$ met by $u(s,\cdot)$. \end{proof}
+This is sufficient to obtain an a priori estimate on the number of $\partial K_i$ met by $u(s,\cdot)$.
+For more details see \cite[Theorem 4.11]{Groman2015} and its proof. \end{proof}

 \begin{thm} Let $(H_1,J_1)$ and $(H_2,J_2)$ be dissipative Floer data such that $H_1\leq H_2$.
 Then there exists a natural continuation map $HF^*(H_1,J_1)\to HF^*(H_2,J_2)$ which is functorial with respect to $\leq$.
 Moreover, if $H_2-H_1$ is bounded, the continuation map is an isomorphism. \end{thm} \begin{proof} We restrict ourselves to the case where there is a fixed Riemannian metric $g$ such that $g_{J_1},g_{J_2}$ are both equivalent the metric $g$.
 This is the generality we will need for our application.
 The more general statement is proven in \cite{Groman2015}.